Hockey Referee Equipment List

 Mandatory hockey referee gear items include:

-2. Referee Whistle (Carrying a back-up whistle in your pocket is also recommended in case of mid-game malfunction.
-Typically this only happens in very cold rinks where the whistle may freeze.)
+Your whistle should be a finger whistle that creates a deep, loud blast that everyone in the arena can hear.Carrying a back-up whistle in your pocket is also recommended in case of mid-game malfunction.
+Typically this only happens in very cold rinks where the whistle may freeze.

 Highly recommended items include:

-3. Jock Shorts/Girdle - Cups are highly recommended for obvious reasons.
+Jock Shorts/Girdle- Cups are highly recommended for obvious reasons.

-4. Shin Tights - This is a lesser known product to new officials but are super helpful to officials personal appearance.
+Shin Tights- This is a lesser known product to new officials, but are super helpful to officials personal appearance.
 They help to hold your shin pads in place similar to clear tape for a hockey player and you can also tuck your skate laces/tendon guards underneath your referee Shin Tights so that your pants do not get caught in your skates.

-5. Skate Socks - It's always nice to have a couple pairs of skate socks so that you can keep your feet dry and comfy.
-Some days as officials be pretty long skating multiple games in a row.
+3. Extra Skate Socks- It's always nice to have a couple pairs of skate socks so that you can keep your feet dry and comfortable.
+Some days as officials are pretty long, skating multiple games in a row.

 Other nice to have items include:

-5. Visor spray/microfiber towel - To keep your visor clear and see through so you don't miss the important plays.
+Visor spray/microfiber towel- To keep your visor clear and see through so you don't miss the important calls.

 We're always happy to help so if you have any questions please feel free to reach out at any time!